ReginaSherman/data-types-practice/README.md

 > debug the prompt you're currently working on.

 **You are required to make one commit after each prompt**

+> **Optional:** If you're curious about whether your code passes the tests written for this assignment, you can do the following:

+1. From inside this directory, run `npm install` in your terminal.
+This will download the testing dependencies (mocha and chai).
+1. Run `npm test` in the directory.
+Read the output to checkout which tests your code is passing and failing.
+1. If there are any errors, try fixing them and running the code again.

 ## [License](LICENSE)